-The rotating assets feature is available for the enterprise CMMS tier only.
+The rotating assets feature is available for the Enterprise and Professional tiers.
 This procedure will demonstrate how to use the rotating assets functionality to manage your tool crib.

-When complete, your tool hierarchy should look something like this:
+You must first build or import your asset hierarchy, including your tools.
+When complete, your hierarchy should look something like this:

 Configure Rotating Assets Functionality to Manage your Tool Crib